BankyTech/DataMgtCoreAPI/Test2.md

 Overall, the KingswaySoft SSIS Integration Toolkit for Snowflake simplifies the process of integrating data between Snowflake and other systems using the familiar SSIS environment.
 It is a valuable tool for organizations that rely on SSIS for their data integration needs and need to work with Snowflake data warehouses.

+KingswaySoft SSIS Integration Toolkit
+a.
+Introduction to KingswaySoft
+b.
+KingswaySoft and Snowflake
+Prerequisites
+Connection Details
+User Roles and Permissions